-With gas boilers increasingly being phased out, all-electric heating systems – particularly air source heat pumps (ASHPs) – are becoming the default for new homes.
-Yet this shift brings challenges: higher electrical loads, greater exposure to energy price volatility, and the need to manage SAP performance carefully.
+As gas boilers are gradually phased out across the UK housing market, all-electric heating systems – particularly air source heat pumps (ASHPs) – are becoming the standard for new homes.

-Integrating smart solar systems alongside ASHPs offers one of the most effective ways to mitigate these issues, reducing running costs and improving energy ratings.
+Integrating solar PV with ASHP systems in new homes offers one of the most effective ways to mitigate these issues.
+By generating renewable electricity onsite, solar panels can offset heat pump demand, reduce running costs, and improve energy performance ratings.

 The Electrical Impact of Heat Pumps

-Air source heat pumps are more efficient than gas boilers, often delivering 3–4 units of heat per 1 unit of electricity.
-However, they represent a significant shift in energy profile from gas to electricity, which has cost and design implications.
+Air source heat pumps are significantly more efficient than traditional gas boilers.
+In many cases they deliver three to four units of heat for every unit of electricity consumed.
+However, they also represent a major shift in a home’s energy profile – from gas to electricity – which has cost and design implications.

-For example, a three-bedroom home using an ASHP might require an additional 3,500 to 4,500 kWh of electricity per year for heating alone.
+For a typical three-bedroom new-build home, installing an ASHP may increase electricity consumption by 3,500 to 4,500 kWh per year for heating alone.
 This raises total electricity demand substantially and leaves homeowners more exposed to fluctuations in electricity prices.
-Electricity currently costs around four times as much as gas per kWh.
-This means that annual heating bills can quickly outpace those of traditional gas systems without onsite energy generation to offset the load.
+Electricity currently costs around four times as much as gas per kWh, meaning heating bills for all-electric homes without onsite generation can quickly exceed those of gas-heated properties.

 To illustrate how different energy and heating systems affect running costs, let’s take a typical three-bedroom, semi-detached home in the UK as an example: